 Louise completed her academic studies in chemistry and materials science before joining the Government Operational Research Fast Stream scheme working as an analyst associated with various government policies.Find out more

-Here we get a perspective from three women engineers across our business:
+Here we get a perspective from four women engineers across our business:

 "I think the fact that I had such positive role models in my life made it possible for me to believe, at eight years old, that I could do anything I wanted."Find out more